 What else do you need to know if you're considering having one??
 If you want to invite someone along from outside, put them on a panel.

 They seem to be more popular for international BiCons, but if you're having an International BiCon with three – count 'em! – keynotes, do not have all three from your own country.
-The West, the mid-West and the East coast of the USA do not count as separate countries, at least to non-Americans.
+The West coast, the Midwest and the East coast of the USA do not count as separate countries, at least to non-Americans.

 Entertainment Dos And Don'ts